On the Weyl problem for complete surfaces in the hyperbolic and anti-de Sitter spaces: Convex domains in hyperbolic space

-It appears possible that the type of arguments used in \cite{laminations} could lead to a proof of the existence part of Question \ref{q:1*+}, but a serious technical question (concerning a compactness issue) needs to be resolved.
+It appears possible that the type of arguments used in \cite{laminations} could lead to a proof of the existence part of Question \ref{q:1*+}, but a serious technical question (concerning compactness) needs to be resolved.